 The facility also has 2 natural gas fired water heaters which are exempt under Rule 282(b)(i).
 Both units are new and are 2.0 MMBTU/hr or less.
 All units are used to provide process water to the washer and building heat.
-The units had their MACT DDDDD tune ups completed on October 1, 2015.
+The units previously had their MACT DDDDD tune ups completed on October 1, 2015.
+The tune ups should have been completed again within 5 years.
+A phone call to Kaylyn Cox was placed on march 4, 2021 requesting the latest copy of the tune up.
+The tune ups were not completed in a timely manner so this was added to the violation letter.